Fun For All The Family

 New game from Horrible Science for ages 8+.
 You must beat the germs in a ruthless race through the body.
 First team to reach the heart wins.
 Lots of fun questions about your insides to win bonus points.
 For 2-6 players.

-New family strategy game for ages 10+.
 The idea is to work out what everyone else will answer to a particular question such as: What is the best way to cook an egg?
-Remember to follow the herd.
+Selected as one of the Best 10 Family Games to Play at Christmas by The Telegraph last year.

 New escape room game in three kits – the one shown is ‘Bank Job’.
 Includes real codes to crack and tests to pass.
 For ages 8+.
 Complete with code-reading square, puzzles, clues, solutions and props.